 - Oven cleaners: The harsh caustic chemicals in an oven cleaner can damage your stainless steel.

 What To Use When Cleaning Stainless Steel

 Okay, that list seemed a little long.
 Is there anything you can use for cleaning stainless steel?
 Absolutely!
 Many cleaners will treat your stainless steel gently while also giving it a deep clean.
-Whether you’re cleaning your Samsung dishwasher, your refrigerator door, or oven, we’ve got you covered.
+Whether you’re cleaning your oven, your refrigerator door, or Samsung dishwasher, we’ve got you covered.